Table of Contents

 Open Houses

-Natural Forces has held four public open houses to provide opportunities for the community to engage with Natural Forces staff.
-The first, third, and fourth open house were held in person, while the second was held online due to COVID-19 restrictions.
+Natural Forces has held five public open houses to provide opportunities for the community to engage with Natural Forces staff.
+The first, third, fourth, and fifth open houses were held in person, while the second was held online due to COVID-19 restrictions.
 All of the information that was presented at each of these open houses is linked below:

 Natural Forces will continue to host open houses throughout the development of the project.